IronWifi/docs/azure_integrations.md

 ---

-Our azure integrations allow you to import users from your Azure Active Directory, use Azure SAML authentication or set up 2 factor authentication.
-We provide instructions to set up all of these and more, see the links below and follow the instructions based on what you need.
+Our azure integrations allow you to import users from your Azure Active Directory, use Azure SAML authentication, set up 2FA and more.
+We provide instructions to help you get up and running as fast as possible, see the links below and follow the instructions based on what you need.
+If you need any help let us know at [support@ironwifi.com](mailto:support@ironwifi.com) or schedule a call with us [here](https://calendly.com/ironwifi/15min).